yeasy/code_snippet/README.md

 Name | Description
 -- | --
-plugin | Demo how to use plugin to generate a .so file and then load it.
+plugin | Demo how to use plugin to generate a .so file and then load it. grpc | Demo how to use gRPC with the go module.

 ## [programing](programing)
 Some simple tools to help programing more efficiently.